cincinnati-software-craftsmanship/organizer-docs/timeline.md

    1. Link to Meetup Docs
    2. Link to Spotify Playlist
    3. Request talk details ASAP
+3. Update meetup.com with Title and Speaker Name
+4. Send meetup link to speaker for confirmation

 ## 2 months before
 - Confirm that title and speaker are on the meetup event
 - Do we have a sponsor?
 -

+## Upon receiving abstract and bio
+1. Update details in meetup.com
+2. Send meetup link to speaker for confirmation

 ## 1 week before
 - Promote the meetup on social media, etc.
 - Check if the speaker has added any songs to the playlist
--
 - Follow up with the speaker to check if they have any questions (see [t-minus-1-week email](./templates/speaker-emails/t-minus-1-week) )
+- Confirm food with sponsor

 ## Day before
-- Confirm food
+- Confirm attendance count for food
-- Check slide deck
+- Build or confirm slide deck
-- Message presenter
+- Message speaker for any final questions
 - Secure bluetooth speaker

 ## Day Of